-Mimi Wright, of the Londonderry Historical Society and Taylor Farm, is also a champion of the 40th anniversary installation.
-She was one of the first three Burton employees and designer of Burton’s original, and iconic, mountain logo.
+Mimi Wright, of the Londonderry Historical Society and Taylor Farm, is also a champion of the 40th-anniversary installation.
+She was one of the first three Burton employees and the designer of Burton’s original, and iconic, mountain logo.

 Back in October, Dreweck stopped by Stratton to share his vision.
 “I wanted to capture the spirit and depth of snowboarding as well the entrepreneurial spirit.
 I grew up snowboarding and was touched by how it developed,” the Colorado native explained.
 “Coming from the art world, I know what it takes to be an entrepreneur.”

 Dreweck also created the Snurfer sculpture to honor inventor Sherman Poppen in his hometown of Muskegon, Mich.
 “I saw how it brought the community together, the sense of unity it created.”

 His first design draft was a backflip to represent the entrepreneurial process as much as the sport.
 Burton took a look at the original and suggested depicting the method instead, describing it as one of the oldest tricks and a standard by which to recognize the best riders.

 Or in the words of Whitelines Snowboarding: